Art History (ARTH)

 Selected themes and topics from the 18th century to the present.
 Topics change, and the course may be repeated to a maximum of 12 credits.

-This course is an introduction to the art and archaeology of the Maya from about 300 BC to the present.
+This course is an introduction to the art and archaeology of the Maya from about 300 BCE to 1200 CE, although the beliefs and traditions of the living Maya will inform this study of the past.
 The Maya are perhaps the most famous of the several cultures comprising what is known as Mesoamerica.
 A highly advanced culture, they built soaring temples, carved elaborate portraits of their kings and developed a complex writing system including a calendar.
 The course explores these things with a constant eye to understanding the Maya worldview, cosmology and daily life.
 By the conclusion of the class, students should be able to read their intricate pictures, discuss the strategies of powerful Maya rulers and understand how Maya art and architecture reflect their concepts of time and the cosmos.
-This class may be used to fulfill the non-Western requirement for majors in the School of Art and Art History.

 This survey examines the history, practices, ritual contexts, aesthetics and artistic traditions of Buddhism including architecture, calligraphy, sculpture and painting, in terms of its social and historical context, political and religious functions, as well as issues including artistic production, changing techniques and symbols, and the market/audience.
 The primary goal is to understand Buddhism as reflected in art and culture.